seinwave/seinwave/README.md

 ### Hi there 👋

+I'm Matt Seidholz, a software engineer in Brooklyn.

+I like React, I like Rails, I like it when a product does what it's supposed to do.
+And this page is very much 🚧🚧 under construction 🚧🚧.

+Further biographical details TKTK!

 <!--
 **seinwave/seinwave** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.